Berlin-Brandenburg Academy of Sciences and Humanities: Prussian Academy (1918–33)

 With the collapse of the German monarchy in 1918, the Royal Academy was renamed the Prussian Academy of Sciences (Preußische Akademie der Wissenschaften).
 During this period it rose to international fame and its members included top academics in their fields such as Albert Einstein, Max Planck, Hermann Diels, and Ernst Bloch.

 Nazi Germany (1933–45)

 During the Nazi period, as with all institutions across Germany, the Academy became subject to the "Law for the Restoration of the Professional Civil Service."
 As a result, Jewish employees and political opponents were expelled.
 Albert Einstein resigned in 1933 before he could be expelled and Max Planck, the Academy's president, was coerced to publicly support nationalist socialism.
 However, despite initial resistance, over time the Academy and many of its scientists became willing tools of the Nazis.
 New statutes in 1938 reorganized the Academy according to the Führer principle, causing Planck to resign his presidency in protest.
-The mathematician Theodor Vahlen, proponent of the anti-Semitic Deutsche Mathematik movement, became its president.
-By war's end the Academy's reputation was destroyed and many of its prominent scientists were stigmatized.
+The mathematician Theodor Vahlen, proponent of the anti-Semitic Deutsche Mathematik movement, was appointed provisionally president by the Reich Ministry of Education.
+In 1939 Vahlen was reconfirmed by the Ministry as acting President, but not elected by the Plenum of the Academy.
+Vahlen resigned in 1943 and withdrew to Prague.
+A presidential election in accordance with the statutes had still not taken place by the end of the war.
+By war's end the Academy's reputation was damaged and many of its prominent scientists were stigmatized.
 Planck died in 1947.

+End of war and new beginning (1945)

+During the war academy members had still continued their monthly meetings despite bombing of Berlin.
+However, many members, especially those of the natural sciences, had left Berlin and moved to the western parts of Germany.
+The remaining 16 members met in June 1945, elected a new president, talked about a new statute, performed denazification by excluding members tightly connected to the old regime, and started negotiations with the Berlin Magistrat, the Soviet Military Administration in Germany (SMAD) and the SMAD's German counterpart DZVV (Deutsche Zentralverwaltung für Volksbildung), which was responsible for the eastern part of Berlin (belonging to the Soviet Zone of Occupation), where the building of the PAW was located.